grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [X] _They adjust the arrangement of the load in the cargo hold for better trim_
 	* Come up with some clever idiom for how a sub should sit trim; or that trimming is never done; or something like that

-* [ ] _Training Cassandra scene_
+* [X] _Training Cassandra scene_
-	* [ ] "Sonar requires immagination.
+	* [X] "Sonar requires immagination.
 You have to put your mind out there in the water, and see in your head the sounds you are hearing.
 When you hear a sound, you have to match it to an image in your head that describes how the sound could be made.
 The more detailed you can imagine the image fitting to the sound the more accurate your assessement of the contact will be.
 That's what makes a top sonar person."

-* [ ] _They run underwater for 24 hours, but at the next nightfall, they decide to surface to recharge the batteries_
+* [ ] _They run underwater until nightfall_
 	* [ ] _They use dead reckoning to track their progress_

 * [ ] _They have to take a siting from the stars at night to correct their location_
+	* [ ] to make sure the rendezvous with Shakes in the right place.

 * [ ] _They rendezvous with the Gnat, who left the depot after them; Shakes tells them that the authority sub wrecked the depot, and knows they are carrying war contraband._
+	* Rendezvous is at dawn
 	* Hemi or Cass (whoever hears Shakes first on sonar):
 		* "I think Shakes might have overdone it, he sounds like a 200 meter tanker"
 		* "Well, maybe instead of being a decoy, he'll just drown us out."